Last updated on August 10, 2026

 Edgar Markov

-If you play Duel Commander then you probably know that this card is banned thanks to how absolutely broken it was in that format.
-Making extra tokens for every vampire you play isn’t a huge advantage in a multiplayer game.
+It's banned in Duel Commander thanks to how absolutely broken it was in that format.
+Making extra tokens for every vampire you play isn’t a colossal advantage in a multiplayer game.
 But having to face eight or nine creatures on turn 3 or 4 can be extremely discouraging.

 Wrap Up